 Any computer capable of running a recently updated web browser should be sufficient to access your online course.
-However, bear in mind that processor speed, amount of RAM, and Internet connection speed can greatly affect performance.
-Be aware, some programs that use mathematics will not work well on mobile devices such as smartphones or tablets.
+However, bear in mind that processor speed, amount of RAM, and Internet connection speed can significantly affect performance.
+Some programs that use mathematics will not work well on mobile devices such as smartphones or tablets.